kedestin/lua-slackweb/README.md

 # Lua-SlackWeb

-A Lua module for Slack's Web API
+An automatically generated Lua module for Slack's Web API

 ## In this repository